Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Abstract

 \section{Abstract}

 Remote sensing (RS) image retrieval is of great significant for geological information mining.
-Over the past two decades, a large amount of research on this task has been carried out, which mainly focuses on the following three core issues: visual feature, similarity metric and relevance feedback.
-Along with the advance of these issues, the technology of RS image retrieval has been developed comparatively mature.
-However, due to the complexity and multiformity of high-resolution remote sensing (HRRS) images, there is still room for improvement in the current methodologies.
-In this paper, we analyze three key aspects of RS image retrieval and provide a comprehensive review on existing methods.
-Furthermore, for the goal to advance the state-of-the-art in HRRS image retrieval, we focus on the visual feature aspect and delve how to use powerful deep representations in this task.
-We conduct systematic investigation on evaluating factors that may affect the performance of deep features.
+Over the past two decades, a large amount of research on this task has been carried out, which mainly focuses on the following three core issues: feature extraction, similarity metric and relevance feedback.
+Due to the complexity and multiformity of ground objects in high-resolution remote sensing (HRRS) images, there is still room for improvement in the current retrieval approaches.
+In this paper, we analyze the three core issues of RS image retrieval and provide a comprehensive review on existing methods.
+Furthermore, for the goal to advance the state-of-the-art in HRRS image retrieval, we focus on the feature extraction issue and delve how to use powerful deep representations to address this task.
+We conduct systematic investigation on evaluating correlative factors that may affect the performance of deep features.
 By optimizing each factor, we acquire remarkable retrieval results on publicly available HRRS datasets.
 Finally, we explain the experimental phenomenon in detail and draw conclusions according to our analysis.
 Our work can serve as a guiding role for the research of content-based RS image retrieval.